MatteoLarrode/packageSolidaire/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of packageSolidaire is to ...
+packageSolidaire is a companion for the staff of L'Equipage Solidaire and Delivraide who work with the orders data from the mobile application.

+It includes two main set of functions:

+- functions to clean, pre-process, and group datasets by cities or delivery dates;
+- functions to plot and map orders using the visual identity of L'Equipage Solidaire.

 ## Installation

-You can install the development version of packageSolidaire from [GitHub](https://github.com/) with:
+You can install the development version of packageSolidaire from GitHub with:

 ``` r
 # install.packages("devtools")